malcolmlett/malcolmlett.github.io/Designing-a-Proto-Artificial-General-Intelligence.md

 ![Low Level state saliency](files/An-agi-architecture-v1-low-level-state-saliency.png)

+### Variational Autoencoders
+Another approach that might prove very helpful in this context is to take advantage of some of the work that led to [Variational Autoencoders](https://towardsdatascience.com/understanding-variational-autoencoders-vaes-f70510919f73) (VAE).

+VAEs pair up an encoder and decoder network in a setup that is similar to an adversarial pairing, they can be trained so that the decoder can reproduce something as close as possible to the original before it was encoded.
+And the resultant encoded representation has a significantly reduced dimensionality from the original source.
+Additionally, variational encoders include a regularization technique to ensure that the encoded representation as a 'regular' pattern so that similar sources have similar encoded representations.

+This happens to fit quite well with an attempt to recreate what biology does: pairing forward and backward prediction.
+In fact, it offers a potentially more constructive approach than a mere computational reserviour.

+### Raw State Representation is a Bad Goal Representation
+Tbd: flesh this out further...

+As discussed in Section 4 of https://papers.nips.cc/paper/2018/file/7ec69dd44416c46745f6edd947b470cd-Paper.pdf, while it is possible to use the state representation as a goal representation, the solution does not scale well.
+The authors of that paper propose an alternative: .....tbd....

 ## Proprioception

 If mirroring humans, proprioception has a number of ways in which it connects into the system: